frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 <img class="screenshot" alt="Sales Team in Sales Order" src="{{docs_base_url}}/assets/img/selling/so-sales-team.png">

 ### 2.8 Auto Repeat Section
 Auto repeating Sales Orders is like a subscription.
-Set a start and end date for the auto repeat.
+Set a start and end date for the auto-repeat.
 Select the Auto Repeat created.
 To know more about auto repeat [click here](/docs/user/manual/en/accounts/auto_repeat).

 ### 2.9 Submitting
 Sales Order is a “Submittable” transaction.
 You will be able to execute further steps (like making a Delivery Note) only after “Submitting” a Sales Order.